Teoroo-CMC/PiNNAcLe-FT/README.md

 # What’s New
 + Eliminate the need to construct a large initial DFT dataset and ensure stable dynamics of gen0 model via foundation model distillation.
-+ Enable workflows to start from a pre-trained model (gen0) via atomic address matching between foundation model and DFT labeller.
++ Enable workflows to start from a pre-trained model (gen0) via atomic dress matching between foundation model and DFT labeller.

 # Motivation
 + The original PiNNAcLe workflow requires a large initial DFT dataset to build PiNet2-P3 models in the first generation, i.e., gen0 model.